 The tram was inaugurated on 4th October 1913.
 The track is 4868 metres long, and one outstanding feature of it is the iron bridge over the Torrent Major which was constructed by Maquinista Terrestre y Marítima.
 The tram was originally designed for the transport of passengers, but it was also used to transport merchandise down to the port.

 Trams numbered 1 to 3, and their trailers 5 and 6 are the originals, dating from 1912, ordered from Carde & Escoriaza in Zaragoza.
 The open “jardinera” trailers were acquired from Palma trams in 1954.
 The Sóller tramway also has five motor trams from Lisbon, numbered 20 to 24 and re-gauged to fit the 914 mm track gauge. [trendesoller.com]

 3. Boat Port de Sóller – Sa Calobra

-The boat trip takes 1 hour each way and cost €30 per person with return, and €21 for a single ticket.
-Tickets can be purchased online with a 10% discount here, or at the train station in Sóller or at the main office at the port.
+The boat trip takes 1 hour each way and costs €30 per person with return, and €21 for a single ticket.
+Tickets can be purchased online with a 10% discount here, at the train station in Sóller or at the main office at the port.
 Trips can be suspended or delayed by weather conditions, so better to call the company (“Barcos Azules” = Blue Boats) the day before or the same day (+34) 971 63 01 70.

-The boats have indoor and outdoor space.
+The boats have indoor and outdoor spaces.
 The latter is a terrace with seats, so you will need suncream.
 There is a coffee shop downstairs and the crew offers drinks on the terrace as well, such as sangria and beer.

 A good piece of advice is to take a seat on the right side when going from Port de Soller to Sa Calobra, as you will face the island which has a much better view, including a lighthouse, cliffs, houses and more.
 The timetable changes over the year: